magento/devdocs/src/guides/v2.3/config-guide/revert-split-database.md

 Reverting from a split database to a single database implementation involves creating backups of the `magento_quote` and `magento_sales` databases before loading them into the single `magento_main` database.

-In this example, all three databases are installed on the same host named `magento2-mysql`.
+In this example, we log in to all three databases, which are installed on the same host (`magento2-mysql`) as the "root" user.
+You must replace these values with the appropriate values for your databases.

 1. Create a backup of the `magento_quote` database: